 He’s already your little pumpkin.
 So why not name your new pet after the season’s most engaging gourd?
 Bonus points if your dog has similar shading to a pumpkin, or is, ahem, a little round like a pumpkin.

-Autumn is the season of PSLs.
+the season of PSLs.
 Latte is such a cute name for dogs that might have a similar colored fur, and will always give you a warm feeling when you snuggle with them.
+10 Eleanor

 Take inspiration from the beautiful fall foliage outside to name your dog Hazel.
 Since hazel is a combination of green, brown and gold, it perfectly reflects the changing leaves outside.
 Plus, Haze is a sweet nickname, too.